-- Dennis Grainger Memorial Scholarship.
+- Dennis Grainger Family Memorial Scholarship.
 This scholarship, in memory of Dennis Grainger, was funded by Carolyn Grainger and awarded to a full-time student enrolled in a business program.
 Recipients must maintain a 2.5 GPA. - Dr. H.G.
 Walters Medical Scholarship.
 This scholarship is endowed in honor of Dr. H.G.
 Walters.
-Recipients must be enrolled fulltime in an allied health program and maintain a 3.0 GPA. - Dr. John F. Munroe Medical Scholarship.
+Recipients must be enrolled fulltime in an allied health program and maintain a 3.0 GPA. - Dr. Hillary M. Hawks Pharmacy Technology Scholarship.
+This scholarship is awarded to a student enrolled in the Pharmacy Technology program.
+Recipients must be a resident of Columbus County and have a 3.0 GPA. - Dr. John F. Munroe Medical Scholarship.
 The purpose of this scholarship is to assist full-time nursing students.
 Recipients must have earned a 3.0 GPA and maintain that average.
-They must also be the child of a practicing nurse and a Columbus County resident. - Dr. Paula H. Stanley Achievement Scholarship.
+They must also be the child of a practicing nurse and a Columbus County resident. - Dr. Jugta Kahai Scholarship.
+This scholarship is to provide an annual scholarship to a full-time student of good character showing academic promise.
+Recipients must have earned a 2.5 GPA in previous educational work and maintain that average to retain the scholarship. - Dr. Paula H. Stanley Achievement Scholarship.
 This scholarship, funded by the family of Dr. Paula H. Stanley, is awarded to a graduate of Whiteville High School and is based on academic achievement. - Dr. Stephen C. Scott Scholarship.
 This scholarship is in honor of former SCC President Dr. Stephen C. Scott.
 Recipients must achieve a minimum GPA of 3.0 and be Columbus County residents. - Dr. W. F. and Lilma Barefoot Memorial Scholarship.
 The Dr. W. F. and Lilma Barefoot Memorial Scholarship is funded from the estate of Dr. Barefoot.
 The recipients of the \$1,500 scholarship must have a 2.0 GPA, have been a resident of Columbus County for more than four years, and have graduated from a Columbus County high school.
 They must maintain full-time status. - Dr. William & Elizabeth Hoskins General Scholarship.
 This scholarship was established through a trust set up by Dr. and Mrs. William H. Hoskins to assist students in any degree program. - Dr. William & Elizabeth Hoskins Nursing Scholarship.
 This scholarship was established through a trust set up by Dr. and Mrs. William H. Hoskins to assist students in any nursing curriculum (except continuing education). - Edward P. Leatherbury Scholarship.
 In memory of Edward P. Leatherbury, III, this scholarship assists students with the cost of tuition, fees, and books.
 Recipients must maintain a 2.0 GPA. - Eleen Williams Nursing Scholarship.
 This nursing scholarship was established by Johnny R. Williams in memory of his mother, Eleen Williams, a practicing nurse for 43 years in Columbus County.
 The scholarship is awarded to a recipient for two consecutive years.
-The recipient must be a resident of Columbus County, be accepted into the Associate Degree Nursing program at the time of award and maintain a 3.0 GPA. - Esther and Wilbur Smith Nursing Scholarship.
-This scholarship was established by family and friends of Esther and Wilbur Smith to provide financial assistance to a full-time nursing student. - Evelyn & Georgia Floyd Memorial Scholarship.
-This scholarship is funded from the estates of sisters Evelyn and Georgia Floyd.
-Recipients must have earned a 3.0 GPA and be an education major at SCC. - Evelyn Walker Memorial Scholarship.
-This scholarship is funded by an endowment established by Harold Walker in memory of his mother.
-Recipients must maintain a 2.0 GPA.
-The scholarship is renewable for one year.
+The recipient must be a resident of Columbus County, be accepted into the Associate Degree Nursing program at the time of award and maintain a 3.0 GPA.